hatamiarash7/Laravel-Utils/README.md

 // Return length of string.
 Normal or UTF-8.
 StringUtils::len($string)

-// Convert all characters to lowercase StringUtils::lowercase($string)
+// Convert all characters to lowercase.
+StringUtils::lowercase($string)

-// Convert all characters to uppercase StringUtils::uppercase($string)
+// Convert all characters to uppercase.
+StringUtils::uppercase($string)

-// Count the number of substring occurrences StringUtils::subCount($haystack, $needle)
+// Count the number of substring occurrences.
+StringUtils::subCount($haystack, $needle)
 ```